kasperengelen/kasperengelen.github.io/index.md

      <p>
         I oversee the lab sessions of multiple courses:
         <ul>
-            <li><b>Computer systems and architecture:</b> a course where students build their own CPU in Logisim, a simulator for digital circuits.</li>
             <li><b>Project software engineering:</b> a project over the course of an entire semester where students have to put together a software system.
 In doing so, the students have to pay attention to project management, software testing, quality control, and object oriented programming principles.</li>
             <li><b>Compilers:</b> groups of students build a compiler that translates C code into LLVM IR, MIPS, and native binary code.</li>
             <li><b>Software engineering:</b> in this course we cover a different topic in each lab session.
 Topics include formal methods, software testing, software architecture, quality control, etc.</li>
+            <li><b>Introduction to databases:</b> In this course students get taught the basic principles of databases: relational databases, SQL, relational algebra, normal forms, concurrency, etc. </li>
+            <li><b>(2023-2025) Computer systems and architecture:</b> a course where students build their own CPU in Logisim, a simulator for digital circuits.</li>
         </ul>
     </p>